cpsamtec/virtuin/docs/documentation.md

   #AWS_ACCESS_KEY_ID=XXXXX
 ```
 The collection.yml will need to specify the location of it's corresponding
-collection.env for each machine.
+collection.env for each station it will be run.
 If one does not exist the default values are used.
 You will want to store any credentials for services your tasks will use in
 the collection.env.

-__VIRT_COLLECTION_ENV_PATH__ will be exposed to your docker environment if it is set.
-It will be set to the directory of the station's collection.env, if it is required.
- This can be set globally on the station, however it is recommended to store the path
-in the __stationCollectionEnvPaths__ of the collection.yml.

 Virtuin variables in collection.env
 - VIRT_DOCKER_HOST - Tells Virtuin how to access your desired Docker server.